Filter Options

 Answered by Anthony Ham

-“There’s plenty of cheap or budget accommodation in Kasane, the gateway town to Chobe National Park in the far northeast of Botswana.
+“There’s plenty of cheap or budget accommodations in Kasane, the gateway town to Chobe National Park in the far northeast of Botswana.
 The options include campsites and budget rooms, many of which are delightfully close to the riverbank.
 Some of these places also have communal cooking and dining areas.
 This might be helpful at the start and end of your trip.
 Kasane also serves as a base for visiting nearby Chobe riverfront.
 That means you can go looking for wildlife for the day in an area not known for its camping possibilities and return to Kasane by day’s end.
 Farther afield in Chobe, the Savuti region has plenty of camping facilities.
 Most often these will have allocated campsites, close to a communal building with toilets and showers.
 These are used by those on self-drive and budget group safaris.
 Savuti also has a handful of cheaper tented camps, although these are more likely to be in the mid-range (rather than budget) price category.”

 1